If you’re a fan of planting container gardens, I’m sharing 5 great tips when planting a fall container that you should always consider.

 So I went to the garden center, and picked up all the makings for several container gardens.
 I like to be surrounded; gimme alllllllll the plants.

-Here, I combined indoor with outdoor plants.
+Tip #3 Combine both indoor and outdoor plants.
+This is what I’ve done here.
 You know me, I love to have options, and this container can hang out outside until the first frost, and / or it can come live inside so we can enjoy container gardening indoors.
 For now, it’s positioned in our den, but I might change my mind next week and put it on the dinner table on the back porch.
 Lots of options, and keeping them open.
-Isn’t that the name of the game with all things decor??!
+Isn’t that what container gardening is all about?!

 The possibilities are endless, and I do encourage you to design and plant your own container garden.
 Or two.
 Or four.
 They’re beautiful and downright satisfying to create.